Key Takeaways

 Compare your finalists using the same three lenses

-Even after choosing a primary priority, evaluate your finalists across all three areas to avoid blind spots:
+Even after choosing a primary priority, evaluate your finalists across all three areas:

 • Affordability: Look at renewal history, not just the initial quote.
-Ask how rate changes are communicated, whether audits trigger mid-term adjustments, and what factors caused increases for similar businesses in your part of Minnesota.
+Ask how rate changes are communicated, whether audits trigger mid-term adjustments and what caused increases for similar businesses in your part of Minnesota.

 6. 6